gennaroprota/breeze/readme.md

 is for include guards), and the goal is that it can be compiled with any conforming C++14 compiler.

-The provided build system, however, requires a Unix toolkit and GNU Make.
+The provided build system, however, requires a Unix toolkit, with Python 3 and GNU Make.
 On Microsoft Windows, you'll need Cygwin.
-(If I had to redo it today, most things would probably use Python.)
+(Historically, I used `awk` and other Unix tools for things that I'd now do in Python; long term, I'll completely migrate to Python, but, for the moment, we need those tools, as well.)

 Note that only Cygwin 64-bit is supported.